Table of Content

 The key is to have a logical flow that connects each keyword to others and would make sense for both your customers and the search engines.

 For example, if “waterproof men’s pants” is a keyword you are targeting, and you are selling pants in general, using the keywords “pants for men” and “pants for women” on the homepage is more sensible.
-You can then include the keywords like “waterproof men’s pants” or “golf pants” as you proceed to inner product pages.
+You can then include the keywords like “waterproof men’s pants” or “golf pants” as you proceed to the inner product pages.

 In short, use broader keywords at the homepage level, and use more specific ones as page depth increases.